Guziec1/quizizz-hack/README.md

 # quizizz-hack <br>
 # How to use<br>
-Put email and password of an existing account on quizizz into index.js<br>
+Put email and password of an existing account on quizizz inside index.js<br>
-Put your discord bot token inside client.login()<br>
+Put your discord bot token inside index.js<br>
 Remember to change accounts on quizizz as often as you can (teachers bans and some other issues connected to quizizz).<br>
 # How does it work?<br>
 It works as a discord bot, there are 2 commands to use: <br>